jan-vince/smalltheme3/README.md

 ### Static Pages (plugin)

-There is a default Static page ready that uses default layout and custom fields and is accessible by URL: ```/default```.
+There is a default Static page ready that uses default layout and custom fields and is accessible by URL: ```/```.

 In backend (with Static pages plugin installed) you can 'build' your layout with some of preinstalled parts (partials) like Header, Banner, CTA, Footer, ...

-*This page is set as hidden and is accessible only when you are logged in to backend.*

 ## Misc